mathias-grau/MAP565/README.md

 Le test de Jarque-Bera a été appliqué pour vérifier la normalité des erreurs du modèle, et les résultats ont indiqué la nécessité d'explorer des distributions plus adaptées, comme la distribution de Student.

 ![Modèle GARCH(1,1) - Visualisation des résultats](figures/GARCH.png)
-## Copula Modeling

-The `copules.ipynb` notebook implements copula models to analyze dependencies between financial assets.
-Copulas allow us to capture complex relationships between variables that cannot be fully explained by correlation alone.
-In this notebook, we explore various types of copulas (such as Gaussian and t-Copulas) and their applications in risk management and portfolio optimization.

-### Key Steps:
-- Load financial data and preprocess it.
-- Fit different copula models to the data.
-- Analyze the results and visualize the dependency structures.

-## Extreme Value Analysis

-The extreme value analysis is conducted in the relevant notebooks to assess the behavior of financial time series in the tails of the distribution.
-This is crucial for understanding the likelihood of extreme events, such as market crashes or unexpected surges.

-### Key Steps:
-- Apply extreme value theory (EVT) to financial data.
-- Estimate the parameters of the extreme value distribution.
-- Conduct simulations to predict the probability of extreme losses or gains.

-By studying extreme values, we can better manage risk and prepare for potential market volatility.

 ## Processus Gaussiens et interpolation par krigeage

 ### Processus Gaussien